MetaCubeX/Meta-Docs/docs/config/proxy-groups/index.en.md

 ## name

-Required field, the name of the proxy-groups.
+Required.
+The name of the policy group.

 !!! note
     If there are special symbols, they should be enclosed in quotes.

 ## type

-Required field, the type of the proxy-groups.
+Required.
+The type of the policy group.

 ## proxies